investindex/Fund/README.md

 &nbsp;

-Some of the Vanguard bond ETFs have a mutual fund counterpart with a purchase fee.
+Some of the Vanguard bond ETFs have a mutual fund counterpart with a purchase fee, which disincentivizes rapid trading.
 Those mutual funds are excluded, so none of the funds in the table have a purchase fee.
 Other Vanguard bond ETFs lack a mutual fund counterpart.
 (A purchase fee is distinct from a front-end load: purchase fees are paid to the fund, whereas loads are paid to the broker.)

 In addition to [SPHQ](https://www.invesco.com/us/financial-products/etfs/product-detail?audienceType=Investor&ticker=SPHQ), Invesco manages US mid cap ([XMHQ](https://www.invesco.com/us/financial-products/etfs/product-detail?audienceType=Investor&ticker=XMHQ)) and small cap ([XSHQ](https://www.invesco.com/us/financial-products/etfs/product-detail?audienceType=Investor&ticker=XSHQ)) quality funds.